Print

 • 3 cups (255g) old-fashioned whole rolled oats

-• 1 and 3/4 cups semi-sweet chocolate chips*
+• 1 and 3/4 cups (315g) semi-sweet chocolate chips

 Instructions

-3. Add the dry ingredients to the wet ingredients and mix on low until combined.
-With the mixer running on low speed, beat in the oats and both types of chocolate chips.
-Dough will be thick and sticky.
-Cover and chill the dough for at least 45 minutes in the refrigerator (and up to 4 days).
-If chilling for longer than a few hours, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite hard.
+4. Cover and refrigerate the dough for at least 45 minutes in the refrigerator (and up to 4 days).
+If chilling for longer than a few hours, allow to sit at room temperature for at least 30 minutes before rolling and baking because the dough will be quite firm.

-4. Preheat oven to 350°F (177°C).
+5. Preheat oven to 350°F (177°C).
 Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

-7. Cookies stay fresh covered at room temperature for up to 1 week.
+8. Cookies stay fresh covered at room temperature for up to 1 week.

 Notes

 1. Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
-(See step 3.)
+See step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

-2. Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Large Cookie Scoop | Cooling Rack
+2. Special Tools (affiliate links): Glass Mixing Bowl | Whisk | Electric Mixer (Handheld or Stand) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Medium Cookie Scoop | Cooling Rack

 3. Molasses: 1 Tablespoon of molasses helps give these cookies incredible flavor.
 Be sure to use unsulphured or dark molasses (do not use blackstrap; I prefer Grandma’s brand).
 If you don’t have any, simply leave it out.
 Do not replace with anything else.
 Likewise, cinnamon adds flavor as well.
 Not necessary, but it sure is tasty!